 Why would you submit to photo contests?

-- to understand the importance of following the rules of an assingment, the rules of a contest–what they ask of you and how to follow them; that’s good training for those photographers who want to work on photo assignments for paying clients
+- to better understand the importance of following the rules of an assignment, the rules of a contest–what they ask of you and how to follow them; that’s good training for those photographers who want to work on photo assignments for paying clients

 - to better understand the process of image selection and/or image sequencing, with a certain assignment (theme, subject, story, etc.) in mind; to choose the best images based on the contest’s rules (sequencing, in case of multiple photo submissions, such as photo essays, portfolios, etc.)

 - to win a prize, which can include having your winning image(s) critiqued by a photo professional, featured in a magazine or on a website, and an interview (that means you need to feel comfortable talking about your work, your images, and about yourself as a photographer and creator), some online promotion on social media; photo gear; and/or money

 Fine Art America offers various contests to FAA members.
 These contests are free and they can ask for photography or other visual work, or both; they are for visibility purposes only, but sometimes winning entries are featured on the contest’s page, and photographers get more views and visitors on their own FAA website; hence, possible sales; it’s easy to submit and it takes only a few minutes, so, worth the try.
 You can also run your own photo contests.

 Alamy [stock photo] has its Alamy Picture of the Month (APOTM) contest.
 Again, it’s free and easy to submit contests, mostly on Twitter and/or Instagram, you just have to follow Alamy on these platforms, and follow the rules.
 There’s no prize but Alamy retweets some of the submitted images they like.
 Hence, your images get more exposure and, in turn, possible sales.

 Viewbug, Photocrowd, and the like, offer a variety of photo contests and many other options.